wanchain/wanchain_docs/source/contracts-and-transactions/how-to-deploy-smart-contract.rst

 .. _How To Deploy Smart Contract:

 ********************************************************************************
-How To Deploy Smart Contract
+How To Deploy Smart Contract On Wanchain
 ********************************************************************************

-Smart Contract Source Code
+Smart Contract Source Code Example
 ================================================================================

 .. note:: The following smart contract code is only an example and is NOT to be used in Production systems.